Rockin-in-a-free-world/test-duplicate-data/docs/index.md

 ### File Sync

 [The file sync utility](../src/plugins/docusaurus-plugin-config-driven-sync/utils/file-sync.js) performs the actual file operations.
 It implements pattern matching using wildcards (`*` and `**`) to determine which files should be copied based on the include/exclude patterns.
 It automatically detects when synced files reference partials and transforms import paths to point directly to `external-services` (no symlink or copy needed - all partials come directly from the source).
 The utility transforms absolute paths like `/services/reference/_partials/...` to relative paths pointing to `external-services/downstream-metamask-docs/services/reference/_partials/...`.

+**Link Resolution Process**: For each markdown link in synced files, the utility:
+- Resolves the link path (handles both absolute paths starting with `/` and relative paths)
+- Checks if the target file exists in the `docs/` directory
+- **If the file exists**: Calculates the correct relative path from the current file and replaces the link with the updated path (preserving anchors like `#section`)
+- **If the file doesn't exist**: Removes the link markup but keeps the link text.
+If the file imports partials that have broken links, a `note: "links unavailable"` metadata field is added to the page's frontmatter

+**Metadata Management**: The utility automatically adds metadata to all synced files:
+- All synced files receive `warn: "do not edit this page, any changes will be overwritten at build"` to prevent accidental edits
+- Files that import partials with broken links receive `note: "links unavailable"` to indicate missing link targets
+- The utility tracks which partials have broken links and propagates this information to synced files that import them

-It also removes problematic component imports (like `CreditCost`) that don't exist in this site, handles broken markdown links by removing links while keeping text, and adds metadata notes to affected pages, ensuring the synced content builds successfully.
+The utility also removes problematic component imports (like `CreditCost`) that don't exist in this site, ensuring the synced content builds successfully.